ErebusAres/D2AA/README.md

 1. **Export your Armor CSV from DIM:**
    - Go to [DIM Organizer](https://app.destinyitemmanager.com/organizer).
+     - Note: You must authorize DIM with your Bungie Account to download your item csv.
    - Select any class.
    - Click the "Armor.csv" button at the top right to download your armor data.